thomasmore-imd/devtools/browsers/chrome.md

 ### 1.2.8.
 Wappalyzer

 [Wappalyzer](https://www.wappalyzer.com/) is a cross-platform utility that uncovers the technologies used on websites.
 It detects content management systems, ecommerce platforms, web frameworks, server software, analytics tools and many more.

+### 2.1.0 WhatFont

+[WhatFont](https://chrome.google.com/webstore/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm) is an extension to inspect web fonts by just hovering on them.
+It also detects the services used for serving the web fonts.
+Supports Typekit and Google Font API.
+Recommended by Wired WebMonkey, Lifehacker, and SwissMiss.